Middle-income Housing Authority Act

 - Bonds issued by the authority may be payable from the revenue and assets of the affordable rental housing component of a public-private partnership or solely from the revenue or assets of the authority as current law requires.

-Additionally, the bill expands the board of directors of the authority from 14 to 16 by adding 2 nonvoting members.
-The senate majority leader and the house majority leader will each appoint a member of the general assembly from their respective chambers to serve as the 2 new nonvoting members, unless the senate majority leader and the house majority leader are from the same political party in which case the house minority leader will appoint the member to the board of directors from the house.
+Additionally, the act expands the board of directors of the authority from 14 to 16 by adding 2 nonvoting members.
+The senate majority leader and the house majority leader will each appoint a member of the general assembly from their respective chambers to serve as the 2 new nonvoting members; except that, if the senate majority leader and the house majority leader are from the same political party, the house minority leader will appoint the member to the board of directors from the house.